 An engine guard which is not in place or contact with any moving parts can cause death or serious injury.
 The engine box cover is a machinery guard.
 DO NOT operate your boat without the cover closed and in place unless you are performing a check or maintenance.
 Keep your hands, clothing, hair and any other body parts away from any moving parts.

 • Start the engine.

-DO NOT continue to operate the starter for more than 30 seconds without pausing to allow the starter motor to cool off for five minutes.
+more than 30 seconds without pausing to allow the starter motor to cool off for five minutes.
 This allows the battery to recover between starting attempts.